-Our experience as an alcohol addiction treatment referral service has taught us that no good can come from excessive drinking.
+Our experience as an alcohol addiction">alcohol addiction treatment referral service has taught us that no good can come from excessive drinking.
 Practising safe drinking habits by adhering to government guidelines for safe drinking is one thing, but routinely exceeding safe drinking levels is another thing entirely.
 And far too many people do so.

 Definition of Excessive Drinking

 One of the difficulties we have in addressing excessive drinking on a national scale is coming to agreement on the definition of excess.
 Some people consider excessive drinking only as consuming enough alcohol to get drunk.
 Others see excess as consuming more than one or two drinks in a single day.
 Even when people do agree on the definition, there is still disagreement as to whether excessive drinking is a bad thing or not.

 The amount of disagreement in this area necessitates some sort of standard.
 From our perspective, that standard is the government guidelines for safe drinking.
 Prior to 2016, guidelines stated that men should consume no more than two or three units of alcohol per day, for a total of no more than 21 per week.
 Women were advised to restrict their consumption to one or two units per day for a maximum of 14 per week.